snunezcode/db-top-monitoring/README.md

 Follow the step-by-step instructions to configure and deploy the RDSTop into your account.

 1. Make sure you have sign in AWS Console already.
-2. Click the following button to launch the CloudFormation Console in your account and use Cloudformation template (RdsMonitoringSolution.template) located on conf folder.
+2. Click the following button to launch the CloudFormation Console in your account and use Cloudformation template (DBMonitoringSolution.template) located on conf folder.

 [![Launch Stack](./images/launch-stack.png)](https://console.aws.amazon.com/cloudformation/home#/stacks/create/template?stackName=RDSTopMonitoringSolution)